Area of investment and support

 It is at the discretion of research organisations whether one or multiple industrial strategy sectors are supported with this funding.

-The ability of eligible research organisations to use this funding to conduct research and build capacity in industrial strategy priority areas will be determined by a UKRI validation panel.
-This stage will need to be passed for organisations to be awarded funding.
+The ability of eligible research organisations to use this funding to conduct research and build capacity in industrial strategy priority areas has been determined by a UKRI validation panel.

 This investment is part of a broader array of support across the UK research system to collaborate internationally and attract and retain international research talent.
 This support includes UKRI programmes, Horizon Europe association and National Academy fellowships